Introduction and Interview by David Wagstaff

 - Peer Advisory Group (PeerConnect): A group where CEOs can meet with other CEOs to share business challenges and serve as a group to hold one another accountable.
 Peer groups have been proven to be a very powerful tool in helping people accomplish more than they can on their own.
 This group is designed as a round table discussion where everyone has equal time and the session is run by a facilitator.

-- Lead Referral Group (LeadConnect): A group were CEOs and business development team members can meet with other professionals from their own country / region or with global entrepreneurs around the world.
+- Lead Referral Group (LeadConnect): A group where CEOs and business development team members can meet with other professionals from their own country/region or with global entrepreneurs around the world.
 This is a round table discussion where everyone has equal time and the session is run by a facilitator.

-So, a pretty big digression, but I did want to introduce the group to our new initiatives and it seemed fitting as part of the topic of starting businesses we love and making a positive impact.
-I see my role in this is as a social entrepreneur.
-I’d like to make these groups as affordable as possible so as many people that would like to learn from them can participate.
+So, this is a pretty big digression, but I did want to introduce the group to our new initiatives and it seemed fitting as part of the topic of starting businesses we love and making a positive impact.
+I see my role in this as a social entrepreneur.
+I’d like to make these groups as affordable as possible so that many people that would like to learn from them can participate.

 I think you will find Kath’s interview fun and exciting as she pursues her passion and makes a difference.
 She is building a very successful, fast-growing business.